 - Don’t get lost in the details.
 Not all sketches, photos, procedures and techniques are meaningful for your portfolio — remember, curate that story!

 - Don’t get hung up on quantity.
 Some designers have 20+ projects in their portfolio, and if you’re just starting out, it’s easy to feel intimidated by such numbers.
 However, quality is much more important: even with just a few case studies, you can still stand out if you present them well.

-And finally…your UX design portfolio checklist
+11. Your UX design portfolio checklist

 Now you know all there is to know about building a top-notch portfolio.
 Before you get started, browse the web for inspiration or take a look at what former CareerFoundry students have done.

 Ready to start building your UX design portfolio?
 Run through our checklist to make sure you’ve got everything you need.

 - Homepage with a brief introductory sentence or two, describing who you are (a UX designer!)